-Sir, previously, the Finance Minis ter had mentioned something on the last Budget.
-He had said that he wanted to simplify the taxation sys tem.
-The Income-tdX law which is bulky and which is unwieldy which gives rise to a lot of litigation can be easily reduced to a half.
-No body knows what the Income-tax law means.
-Therefore, that work of simplfyling the tax laws, particularly the Income-tax law, should be taken immediately.
-Then, Sir, other thing is about the Appellate Tribunal.
-So far as the excise £Ppeals are concerned, that promise of the Finance Minister is there and we hope that he will tell us a particular day when this promise will be imple mented.
-Now, connected with taxation question is another aspect.
-The Finance Minister has now redu ced the base of taxation so far as In come-Tax is concerned.
-So far as agricultural income is concerned, has reduced the baS2 of taxation here also.
-Now, what are the measures which are required for better collec tion of taxes?
+Sir, previously, the Finance Minister had mentioned something on the last Budget.
+He had said that wanted to simplify the taxation sys-The Income-tax law which is bulky and which is unwieldy which gives rise to a lot of litigation can be easily reduced to a half.
+Nobody knows what the Income-tax law Therefore, that work simpifyling the tax laws, particularly the Income-tax law, should be taken up immediately.
+Then, Sir. other thing is about the Appellate.
+Tribunal So far as the excise peals are concerned, that promise of the Finance Minister is there and we hope that he will tell us a particular day when this promise will be imple-Now, connected with the mented. taxation question is another aspect.
+The Finance Minister has now reduced the base of taxation so far as Income-Tax is concerned.
+So far agricultural income is concerned. has reduced the base of taxation here Now, what are the measures which are required for better collection of taxes?
 These have to formulated very clearly.
-There another aspect of this question. far as the tax resources that we lect ar; concerned, in all the previous Budget speeches of the Minister, there was something said about the waste ful expenditure in the Government departments and certain commissions were set up in certain times.
-But I find no mention anywhere this time of ths wasteful expenditure that is being incurred.
-Everybody knows that there is a lot of wasteful ex-penditu-e and all are concerned about how it should be curtailed.
-For this purpose, Sir, a definite and t oncrete measure has to Ija formulated.
+There another aspect of this question. far as the tax resources that we collect are concerned, in all the previous Budget speeches of the Minister, there was something said about the wasteful expenditure in the Government departments and certain commissions were set up in certain times.
+But find no mention anywhere this time of the wasteful expenditure that is Everybody being incurred, knows that there is a lot of wasteful penditure and all are concerned about how it should be curtailed. purpose, Sir, a definite and concrete measure has to be formulated.
 There is some Commission, I think, chaired by Mr. L.K.
 Jha.
-1 do not know what the full terms of reference of this Commission are.
-This aspect also needs to be looked into.
-There is another aspect of the question relating to the reduction in wasteful expenditure, and that is the question of subsidies.
-In that, I think, the Finance Minister and the Planning Commission Members are not speaking with the same voice, in the same tone.
-The Planning Commission is all the time mentioning about the reduction of subsidies.
-They are saying that they do not get even the maintenance expenses of the irrigation projects, out of transport, out of power, etc., not to talk of any surplus.
-They do not get even the maintenance expenses and go, there is no question of getting any surplus.
-What are the measures that are taken to see that the rate of subsidies is reduced?
-The Finance Minister, 1 think, had said that it was not very easy to reduce the subsidies.
-So, I think it is necessary that the Finance Minister and the Planning Commission should speak with the same voice on this question.
+I do not know what the full terms of reference of this This aspect Commission are. also needs to be looked into.
+There another aspect of the question relating to the reduction in wasteful expenditure, and that is the question of subsidies.
+In that, I think, the Finance Minister and the Planning Commission Members are not speaking with same voice, in the same tone.
+The Planning Commission is all the time mentioning about the reduction They are saying that they subsidies. do not get even the maintenance expenses of the irrigation projects, out of transport, out of power, etc., not to talk of any surplus.
+They do not get even the maintenance expenses and so, there is no question of What the ting any surplus are measures that are taken to see that. the rate of subsidies is reduced?
+The Finance Minister, I think, had said that it was not very easy to reduce the subsidies.
+So. think it is necessary that the Finance Minister and the Planning Commission should speak with the same voice on this question.